 One-year deferrals of admission are granted at the sole discretion of the admissions committee.
-Interested candidates must submit a formal request to the committee and pay a non-refundable deferral deposit to guarantee their seat in the following class.
+Interested candidates must submit a formal request to the committee no later than six weeks prior to the start of class and pay a non-refundable deferral deposit to guarantee their seat in the following class.

 How much does the program cost?